Code-Institute-Submissions/MS4_Social_Network/README.md

     * Design
         * An attractive and simple layout.
         * Simple navigation throughout the website by using the navigation bar.
-        * Colors and fonts was chosen to inspire from an retro game design
+        * Colors and fonts was inspired by retro game design.

     * General
         * A email for people to contact me.
+        * Ability to donate via a donation page.
+        * Users can add text and images via posts.
+        * Users can search for existing users.
+        * Users can add information about themselves in their profile page.

     * Register, login and logout
         * User can create a new account on the web application.